mklinik/dauntless-loadout-optimizer/README.md

     -- no weapon restriction
     -- no further armor restriction

-You get 22 loadouts, most with left-over garbage perks, but one has a free def
+You get 22 loadouts, most with left-over garbage perks, but this one has no garbage and a free def slot:
-slot:

     Destiny of Boreus
     Sight of Stone